Ideas for PE Page on Website

 Alongside these documents, we design our PE curriculum so that it is purposeful and meaningful for the children in our school.

-In the Early Years (Nursery and Reception), Physical Development is a key focus of the curriculum.
-Children have daily access to an outdoor area and physical activities; and they also take part in regular activities to develop their fine and gross motor control within the classroom.
+In the Early Years (Nursery and Reception), Physical Development is a Prime Area of the curriculum, and we recognise that it should remain a key focus in KS1.
+Therefore, both in Early Years and KS1, Children have daily access to an outdoor area and physical activities; and they also take part in regular activities to develop their fine and gross motor control within the classroom.
 Both inside and outside, physical activities may be adult led or child-initiated.
-Focused PE lessons are also delivered in Reception at least weekly.

 PE is also promoted in other subject lessons.
 For example, in Science and SCARF the children are taught about healthy bodies, nutrition, balanced diets and well-being; and in Maths, physical games and activities are often used to support the learning of areas such as Number, Calculations and Time.